A2be/rotki/docs/usage_guide.rst

 By pressing the edit button for the account you can also add tags to the blockchain account.
 If you want to create a new tag or edit an existing one you can open the tag manager and choose the name, description and colors of the tag.

+You may edit your existing tags in the "Tag manager" by simply pressing the edit button on any account, and selecting an existing tag to edit, or create a new one.

 Filtering by tags
 =====================